Pricing for ubitricity-operated charging stations

 UK October Pricing 2025

-The only cost of charging will be the kWh prices when you charge using the QR code.
+At ubitricity we don’t charge connection or subscription fees.
+The only cost of charging will be the kWh prices shown when you charge using the QR code.

-Users who plug at any time of day and select Smart charging will automatically pause charging over ubitricity’s peak tariff (4pm-7pm), saving them money on their charge.
+Plug in at any time of day and select Smart charging, and we will automatically pause charging over ubitricity’s peak tariff (4pm-8pm), saving you money on your charge.

 FAQ